Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

-    part to the left of the hash sign ("`http://x.y.z.com`") specifies the HTML file to be opened, while the fragment identifier to the right of the hash sign ("`chapter_1`") specifies a label defined somewhere in the HTML code itself to which your browser is pointed.
+    part to the left of the hash sign ("`http://x.y.z.com`") specifies the HTML file to be opened, while the fragment identifier to the right of the hash sign ("`chapter_1`") specifies a label defined somewhere in the HTML code itself to which your browser then is pointed.

     Using _Markdown_ you cannot directly define your own fragment identifiers but _Markdown_ implicitly defines several fragment